Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Governmental Financial Management and Control (GFMC)

 Each exam costs $150.
 Candidates must also pay an application fee of $90 for AGA members, $36 for student members and $120 for nonmembers.
-AGA also offers two live preparation courses in Alexandria, Virginia, for $950 and $725, as well as three virtual courses for $325, $725 and $525, respectively.
+The AGA also offers preparation courses in both in-person and virtual formats; pricing varies by course and format, so candidates should check the AGA’s official website for the most current options and fees.

 2. CMA